-The Race Redeemed.
 IV.
 The doctrine in the light of redemption receives certain important modifications.
-This may be best shown by pointing out a few apparent contradictions which it reconciles and explains : these being referred to the two heads of condemnation and depravity and to the general relation of human nature to its penalty of evil.
+This may be best shown by pointing out a few apparent contradictions which it reconciles and explains: these being referred to the two heads of condemnation and depravity and to the general relation of human nature to its penalty of evil

-1. The nature is condemned, and yet it is universally redeemed.
+1. The nature is condemned, and yet it is universally redeemed

 (1.)
-However difficult it may be, we must receive the fact of a human nature, abstracted from the persons who inherit it, lost or narred in Adam and found or retrieved in Christ.
-It is said of phil. ii.
-7. our Lord that He came, not only in the likeness of men, but also in Rom. viii.
-3. the likeness of sinful flesh.
-This impressively connects the Incarnate One with our fallen humanity, not as partaking of its sin-
+However difficult it may be, we must receive the fact of a human nature, abstracted from the persons who inherit it, lost or marred in Adam and found or retrieved in Christ

-1 Tim. iii. for He was God manifest in the flesh-but as assuming our nature, without its sin and with its infirmity.
+It is said of our Lord that He came, not only in the likeness of men, 1 but also in the likeness of sinful flesh.
+2 This impressively connects the Incarnate One with our fallen humanity, not as partaking of its sin - for He was God manifest in the flesh 3- but as assuming our nature, without its sin and with its infirmity.
 Now, that fact assures us of the arrest of the effects of the Fall.
-In order that He might take our nature, and be made like unto His brethren, the nature common to Him and us must be saved from utter revolution.
-It may be said therefore that the first effect of the redeeming intervention was to preserve the nature of man from sinking below the vention was to preserve the nature of man from sinking below the possibility of redemption: indeed rather that intervention was itself its preservation.
+In order that He might take our nature, and be made like unto His brethren, 4 the nature common to Him and us must be saved from utter revolution.
+It may be said therefore that the first effect of the redeeming intervention was to preserve the nature of man from sinking below the possibility of redemption: indeed rather that intervention was itself its preservation.
 Hence, not only was the natural image of God retained: the eternal sense of right and wrong and good and evil was not suffered to be effaced, and thus the elements of the moral image also were shielded from absolute violation.
-It is impossible to define what the difference was between the ruin of angelic intelligences and the fall of human nature : suffice that that difference is to us an infinite one; our life is in it.
+It is impossible to define what the difference was between the ruin of angelic intelligences and the fall of human nature: suffice that that difference is to us an infinite one; our life is in it.
 The Fall was the utter ruin of nothing in our humanity; only the depravation of every faculty.
-The human mind retains the principles of truth ; the heart the capacity of holy affections ; the will its freedom, not yet the freedom of necessary evil.
+The human mind retains the principles of truth; the heart the capacity of holy affections; the will its freedom, not yet the freedom of necessary evil

 All this we owe to the Second Adam.
-It is said, indeed, that He came only in the likeness of men ; but He could not have come even in their likeness, if men had lost every trace of good.
-He could not have even tabernacled in our nature, if it had been in the worst possible sense corrupted and doomed to destruction.
+It is said, indeed, that He came only in the likeness of men; but He could not have come even in their likeness, if men had lost every trace of good.
+He could not have even tabernacled in our nature, if it had been in the worst possible sense corrupted and doomed to destruction